catamphetamine/webpack-isomorphic-tools/README.md

 ## Usage

 First you take your existing Webpack configuration and then you instantiate `webpack_isomorphic_tools` and `.populate()` your Webpack configuration with it.
+For example, let's assume this is your "development" Webpack configuration.

 ### webpack.config.js